Practice Areas

 Paine Hamblen advises landowners and developers concerning the intricacies of environmental land use and zoning.
 The firm handles all aspects of the issues, from initial applications through administrative appeals on to judicial appeals, for clients in an array of industries including all aspects of development permitting; annexation and related agreements; compliance with all aspects of real property development under the Growth Management Act; dock/encroachment permits; environmental remediation; judicial review of land and administrative decisions; rezones, conditional use permits, variances, development agreements and other land use entitlements; Shoreline Management Act permits; subdivisions; binding site plans, short plats and long plats; and water rights, including transfers and other issues.

-Estate Planning, Probate & Trusts
+Estate Planning, Probate & Trust Administration

 Insurance Law & Tort Claims